Notes for Potential Hikers

 Most southbound hikers complete the AV1 by hiking from Rifugio Plan de Fontana downhill west-southwest to a bus stop called La Pissa, where there is regular bus service to Belluno.
 We decided to leave the AV1 before the La Pissa bus stop and walked north for about a mile to La Muda.
 Here we crossed the Torrente Cordelole on a fine new footbridge and then walked south on the Cammino delle Dolomiti to the town of Mas, where we caught a local bus to Belluno.

-From Belluno, we followed the Cammino delle Dolomiti for 11 days; this will be covered in a separate article.
+From Belluno, we followed the Cammino delle Dolomiti for 11 days.

 The trail was generally easy to follow, but AV1 waymarking is very inconsistent and there are numerous intersecting trails.
 A map of some kind is highly useful to stay on route.
 The walking was not technically difficult, but the total gain was over 34,000 feet or about 370 feet per mile.
 There are occasional steep sections where caution should be taken.
 There is one slightly exposed but not dangerous piece of trail near Forcella De Zita Sud.